basujindal/faster-DiT/quant.md

-# Goal

-4 bit (NF or INT4 or FP4) storage and 8bit computation using int8 matrix multiplication of Diffusion Transformer model (DiT)

-## Plan

-- Start with simple quantization for storage and see the impact on inference latency and quality.
-(Since model is small, no outliers are there)
-- Use bnb to check int8 and int4 quantization.
-- Use bnb to check int8 matrix multiplication and use their kernels
-- Use GPTQ kernels for int8 matrix multiplication
-- Write own kernels for int8 matrix multiplication `:)`

 ## Quantization

 There are multiple levels of quantization, a one of the simplest method is to store the model weights using reduce number of bits and to convert them beck to bf16 during inference.
 Here the activations are computed in bf16 itself.